a-paxton/living-documents/README.md

 your code in your living document *while* you're doing the research, all you need to do is publish the document after you're done!

-## Workshop materials
+## Workshop materials: A guide

-To run the workshop materials, just click on the Binder button above.
-From there, you'll be served your own executable instance right there from the cloud.
+To run the workshop materials, just click on the "launch binder" button at the top of the README file.
+[Binder](https://mybinder.org/) is a way of converting a GitHub repository into a cloud-based executable instance, complete with all of the files and data in the repository.
+Just click the button, and you'll be able to start working on, executing, and editing the code  immediately---no installation required!

+You're able to come back and launch a new Binder instance of the code any time you'd like.
+Keep in mind that none of your changes will be saved after the Binder instance is closed; each new Binder instance will only load with the files and specifications exactly as they are in the repository.

-If you'd like something more permanent, feel free to fork the repository or download the files!
+However, if you'd like something more permanent, feel free to fork the repository or download the files.
 The beauty of R markdown and Jupyter notebooks lies in their flexibility -- so experiment until you find what works best for you!

 ## Other examples